Policies & Procedures

-For full program withdrawal, an applicant must submit in writing his/her intention and reason for withdrawing from an education abroad program to BOTH the MSU EAO and to the program provider (if applicable).
+For full program withdrawal, an applicant must submit in writing their intention and reason for withdrawing from an education abroad program to BOTH the MSU EAO and to the program provider (if applicable).
 Until written notification is received in the EAO and the applicant receives a confirmation email from EAO, approved and conditional applicants are considered full participants in the program and billing will remain on the student account.

 Withdrawal or expulsion from programs while abroad will result in a failing course grade.
 Course grades for medical withdrawals will be considered on a case by case basis.
 Withdrawals or expulsions taking place while abroad will receive no program refund and the cost of returning home will be at the participant’s expense.
 Program cancellation due to terrorist activity or acts of nature will follow the withdrawal policy.

 It is the responsibility of the student to drop classes or withdraw from their education abroad classes through myGate when withdrawing from the program.
 Refer to the MSU “Schedule Change” policy in the Academic Bulletin for fees and restrictions.
 Lack of participation in class or failure to pay program fees does not constitute program withdrawal.
-Spring Break program participants who attempt to drop the class after the program abroad experience will receive an E for the course.
+Program participants who attempt to drop the class after the program abroad experience will receive an E for the course.
 Students who drop/add after receiving course approvals may become ineligible for Federal Financial Aid and will be at risk of courses not transferring and/or not applying to degree completion.

 Financial Aid and Scholarships